MickyHCorbett/MorfLess/syntax/syntax-commands.md

 ## Sub-schematic Commands and Keywords

 For some schematic commands, sub-schematic commands and keywords are used whereas for other commands, only keywords are used.
-This is because some commands can be called as subcommands so rather than repeat syntax a standard approach was used.
-For example the MENU command can be called as a schematic command or as s sub-schematic command within a BOX command.
+This is because some commands can be called as sub-commands so rather than repeat syntax a standard approach was used.
+For example the MENU command can be called as a schematic command or as a sub-schematic command within a BOX command.

 Sub-schematic commands are written as: